odinuv/web/en/apv/walkthrough/backend-delete/index.md

 important information first because this action cannot be undone.

 ### Deleting records which are referenced by other records
-There are [foreign keys](/en/apv/articles/database-tech/#foreign-key-constraint) between person table and other tables (person is referenced in `relation` or `contact` tables).
-When you take a look at *Foreign keys* section of table details in Adminer, you can see that there is `NO ACTION` under `ON DELETE` event:
+There are [foreign keys](/en/apv/articles/database-tech/#foreign-key-constraint) between `person` table and other tables (`person` table is referenced from records in `relation` or `contact` tables).
+When you take a look at *Foreign keys* section of `contact` table details in Adminer, you can see that there is `NO ACTION` defined under `ON DELETE` event:

 ![Foreign key cascade 1](fk1.png)

-This means that if you try to delete a person record, the database server has no defined action to do with contacts.
-It is not meaningful to keep contact entries which do not belong to any person.
-We should therefore set that `ON DELETE` behaviour to `CASCADE`:
+This means that if you try to delete a person record, the database server has no defined action to do with contacts related to it -- the database does not know what to do with person's contacts when that person record ceases to exist.
+Due to foreign key constraint, `id_person` column in `contact` table cannot store anything else than values from `id_person` column in `person` table.
+As a result, the database has to reject your `DELETE` command.

+Of course, it is not meaningful to keep contact entries which do not belong to any person.
+We should therefore set that `ON DELETE` behaviour to `CASCADE` (use "Alter" button on right side):

 ![Foreign key cascade 2](fk2.png)

 You should change this in every table which references `person` table, otherwise you won't be able to delete persons with related entries in those tables.

 In other cases you might prefer to break relation instead of deleting related entries.
-It is an example of [`location` -- `person` relationship](/en/apv/articles/database-tech/#foreign-key----set-nul-example).
+It is the case of [`location` -- `person` relationship](/en/apv/articles/database-tech/#foreign-key----set-nul-example).
-When you delete an address which is used by a person you would rather set `ON DELETE` behaviour of `id_location` foreign key in `person` table to `SET NULL` instead of `CASCADE` to preserve a person (only from now we will not know where he lives anymore).
+When you want to delete an address which is referenced by a person record, you would rather set `id_location` column in `person` table foreign key deletion behaviour to `SET NULL` instead of `CASCADE`.
+Such setting would preserve a person record and set its `id_location` column to NULL (from now on, you will not know where he lives anymore).
 To be able to do this, `id_location` column must support storing NULL value.

 ### Task -- Configure Foreign Keys
 Now configure the foreign keys in your database so that you can delete records as needed.